kristoffer-paulsson/vices-of-the-new-testament/Vices of the New Testament.md

 **Catamite (inconclusive)**,
 μαλακός (_malakos_):
 1 Cor.
 6:9;
-Is a hard word to cover, it mostly blends with soft, weak, and effeminate according to Liddell, Thayer on the other hand mentions the Lat. _mollis_ which according to Lewis & Short can denote "_easily movable_, _pliant_, _flexible_, _supple_;_ soft_, _tender_, _delicate_, _gentle_, _mild_, _pleasant_ ... [further in II.A] ... _Tender_, _delicate_, _susceptible_ ... _in tender youth_, ... _easily blushing_, ...In a bad sense, _soft_, _effeminate_, _unmanly_, _weak_," also Danker mentions "_submissive_, as noun of one who is passive in a same-sex relationship."
+Is a hard word to cover, it mostly blends with soft, weak, and effeminate according to Liddell, Thayer on the other hand mentions the Lat. _mollis_ which according to Lewis & Short can denote "_easily movable_, _pliant_, _flexible_, _supple_;_ soft_, _tender_, _delicate_, _gentle_, _mild_, _pleasant_ … [further in II.A] … _Tender_, _delicate_, _susceptible_ … _in tender youth_, … _easily blushing_, … In a bad sense, _soft_, _effeminate_, _unmanly_, _weak_," also Danker mentions "_submissive_, as noun of one who is passive in a same-sex relationship."
 Conclusively it indicates some type _effeminate_ manly person but not enough meat on the bones to conclude when or how an actual sin.

-**Intoxication**,
+**Drunkenness**,
 μέθη (_methē_):
 Gal.
 5:21;
 According to Preisker (TDNT 4:545), μέθυσος denotes "'drunk' (with wine).
-In early lit. use is restricted to the feminine sex," then μέθη distinguishably denotes "'drink,' ... mostly 'over-rich drinking,' ... often 'intoxication,' 'drunkenness.'"
-CD describes _intoxication_ as "the condition of having lost some control of your actions or behavior under the influence of a drug."
+In early lit. use is restricted to the feminine sex," then μέθη distinguishably denotes "'drink,' … mostly 'over-rich drinking,' … often 'intoxication,' 'drunkenness.'"
+CD describes _drunkenness_ as "the condition of having lost some control of your actions or behavior under the influence of a drug."
+Also _drunkenness_  as "the state of being drunk (= under the influence of alcohol)."

-**Intoxication (woman)**,
+**Drunkenness (woman)**,
 μέθυσος (_methysos_):
 1 Cor.
 5:11, 6:10;
-see _intoxication_, same but about women and wine, specifically the alcohol culture among women.
+see _drunkenness_, same but about women and wine, specifically the alcohol culture among women.

 **Mother-murderer**,
 μητρολῴας (_mētrolōas_):